ZohaAshraf/Atari-Breakout/README.md

-# Atari-Breakout
+**Atari Breakout — x86 Assembly (NASM, DOS .COM)**

-Atari Breakout recreated entirely in x86 NASM assembly and compiled as a DOS .com executable.
-The game runs smoothly inside DOSBox with full paddle movement, brick collision detection, layered brick durability, and PC-speaker sound effects for hits, wall bounces, life loss, and victory.
-This project demonstrates low-level game logic, input handling, real-time ball physics, and text-mode rendering in assembly.
-Includes full source code, build instructions, screenshots, and a gameplay demo video.
+A complete recreation of Atari Breakout written entirely in x86 NASM assembly and compiled as a DOS .com executable.
+The game runs smoothly in DOSBox with responsive paddle movement, brick collision detection, layered brick durability, and PC-speaker sound effects for all major events.

+This project showcases low-level game logic, real-time physics, keyboard interrupt handling, and text-mode rendering — all implemented from scratch in real-mode assembly.
+The repository includes full source code, build instructions, screenshots, and a gameplay demo.
+**
-🎮 Key Features
+🎮** Key Features**

-Pure x86 NASM assembly
+**Pure x86 NASM Assembly**

 Entire game written from scratch using real-mode assembly.

+No external libraries or frameworks.

-DOS .com executable
+**DOS .com Executable**

+Extremely lightweight and fast.

-Lightweight, fast, and runs on DOSBox or real MS-DOS.
+Runs on DOSBox or real MS-DOS hardware.

-Smooth paddle movement
+Smooth Paddle Movement
-Uses keyboard interrupt reading for responsive controls.

-Real ball physics
+Responsive input using direct keyboard interrupt reads.

+**Real Ball Physics**

-Ball bounces off bricks, walls, and the paddle with directional changes.
+Ball bounces off walls, bricks, and the paddle.

+Direction changes based on collision angle.

-Brick durability system
+Brick Durability System

-Top row bricks require 2 hits
+Top row bricks require 2 hits.

-Remaining rows require 1 hit
+All other rows require 1 hit.

-PC-Speaker sound effects
+**PC-Speaker Sound Effects**

 Distinct tones for:

 Brick destroyed